Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 including:

-land plots and objects of nature management
+land plots and environmental management facilities

 121